Chill-project/Documentation/source/installation/installation.rst

 * php 5.5
 * If you run Chill in production mode, you should also install a web server (apache, ngnix, ...).
 We may use php built-in server for testing and development.

 Within this documentation, we are going to describe installation on Unix systems (Unix, Mac OS).
-Windows installation ha not been tested.
+Windows installation has not been tested.

 You won't need any web server for setting up an instance for a demonstration or development.